 If you’re not already practicing content curation on your nonprofit’s Facebook Page, you absolutely should be!
 Content curation is the practice of finding and sharing high-performing content from other Pages.
-This practice allows you to post more often and increases your Page’s reach and engagement.
-This case study shows the effects it had on Northshore Veterinary Hospital’s Facebook Page after just a week of practice.
+This practice allows you to post more often and increases organic reach and engagement on your page.
+This case study shows the effects curation had on Northshore Veterinary Hospital’s Facebook Page after just a week of practice.
 (If you’d like to dig into the strategy of content curation further, this article is for you.)

 Northshore Veterinary Hospital’s Facebook Page

 Brita Kiffney is one of the lovely veterinarians at Northshore, and is responsible for managing their Facebook Page.
 We had the pleasure of sitting down with her one day and diving into their Facebook Page and strategy.